NextronSystems/asgard-manual/administration/assets.rst

    side effects of duplicate assets are alternating hostnames and tasks that fail immediately.

-For remediation please see :ref:`usage/troubleshooting:Duplicate Assets Remediation`.
+For remediation please see :ref:`troubleshooting/agent-debugging:duplicate assets remediation`

 Asset Overview
 ^^^^^^^^^^^^^^